Melatonin and Sleep

 –:–

 Recommended dose: 0.5mg.
 If 0.5mg is unavailable, split a 1mg or 3mg tablet.
 Always use the lowest effective dose.
+Consult a pharmacist if you take prescription medications.

 When Melatonin Works — and When It Does Not